plusserver/docs/content/en/storage-backup/plusbackup/tutorials/setup-plusbackup/index.md

     {{< img src="images/image-31.png" alt="Screenshot: Wizard window Retention policy" >}}

-    - If required, GFS (Grandfather, Father, Son) can be selected so that you can set weekly, monthly and annual backups
+    If required, GFS (Grandfather, Father, Son) can be selected so that you can set weekly, monthly and annual backups

     {{< img src="images/image-32.png" alt="Screenshot: Wizard window Configure GFS" >}}

-12. Further detailed configurations can be set under "Advanced Settings"

-    {{< img src="images/image-33.png" alt="Screenshot: Wizard window Advanced Setting" >}}

-    {{% alert title="Notice" %}}
-    IMPORTANT - under Advanced Settings → Storage the optimization "Local target" (large blocks) should be selected.
+12. Make sure that in `Advanced Settings → Storage` the optimization "Local target (large blocks)" is selected!

     {{< img src="images/image-34.png" alt="Screenshot: Storage optimization options" >}}

-    {{< img src="images/image-35.png" alt="Screenshot: Local target (large blocks) selected" >}}

-    Since the plusserver stores all backups as a redundant S3 copy in a georedundant manner.
-This option ensures the best storage in S3.
-    {{% /alert %}}

 13. In the next menu, a backup cache can be set up on the client, which can temporarily store backup data in case the connectivity from the client to the plusserver backup service is temporarily disrupted